Learn everything you need to know about startup capital

 Using the Worksheet

 Here’s a reality check: in the first few months, your expenses will likely exceed your income.
-That’s why you need a cash flow statement this simple tool will help you understand how money moves in and out of your business.
+That’s why you need a cash flow statement.
+This simple tool will help you understand how money moves in and out of your business.
 A good rule of thumb?
 Set aside three to six months of operating expenses as working capital.
 It’s your safety net while your revenue builds.

 The rest of the story… (continued from the top)